AmarTabakovic/conway-python/README.md

 - `Esc`: Exit the game
 - `Space`: Pause/Unpause the game
-- `R`: Restart the game with a random pattern (if no text file was passed) or with the given text file
+- `R`: Restart the game with a random pattern (if no text file was passed) or with the pattern of the given text file